codinglabsau/php-styles/README.md

 ```

 ## Usage
-Create a .php_cs.dist in the root of the project:
+Create `.php-cs-fixer.dist.php` in the root of the project:

 ```php
 <?php